chloehudzik/workfront-learn.en/help/workfront-proof/two-options-for-the-proofing-viewers.md

 ---
 title: Proofing viewers explained
 description: Learn about [!DNL Workfront]'s web-based proofing viewer and desktop proofing viewer, the difference between the two, and how to access each.
 feature: Workfront Proof
 type: Tutorial
 role: User
 level: Beginner
 kt: 10160
+exl-id: 07575429-3d34-4cbf-8a35-d75dc912245a
 ---
 # Two options for the proofing viewers

 [!DNL Workfront] allows you to review two main categories of proofs—static and interactive.